LauriePaulin/GettingandCleaningDataAssignment/README.md

 * **Transforms** the data and outputs variables as described in the [CodeBook.md](CodeBook.md)
 * **Outputs** a tidy dataset to '`./FinalData.txt`'

-For Reproducible Research purposes, the expected output is in [FinalData.txt](FinalData.txt)
+For Reproducible Research purposes, the expected output is in [FinalData.txt](FinalData.txt).